The Time Capsule Waterpark: Epic Slides Await

 How much is the Time Capsule waterpark?

-Is the Time Capsule waterpark in Coatbridge closed for six months?
+Is the Time Capsule waterpark open?

 Do you have to book Time Capsule ice skating in Coatbridge?